Georges Saupique: The Vincennes Hôtel de ville

-In 1933 Saupique was commissioned to work on one of three "dessus-de-porte" to be placed above the doors of the new "salle des fêtes".
+In 1933 Saupique was commissioned to work on one of three "dessus-de-porte" to be placed above the doors of the new "Salle des Fêtes" in the Hôtel de Ville.
 His composition involved allegorical figures representing commerce and industry supporting the Vincennes' coat of arms.

 The bas-relief "Asia" Palais de Chaillot

 Part of the reconstructed Palais de Chaillot for the 1937 Paris exhibition involved bas-reliefs on the blank walls and one of these is by Saupique.
 It can be seen on the wall facing the rue Franklin.